Sanday, Orkney: Current island activities

 A district tartan has been designed for Sanday by one of the island's residents, although it has not yet been officially adopted by the island authorities.
 It represents the sea, the distinctive sandy beaches and green meadows of the island, and the vertical stripes of Start Point lighthouse.

 In July 2008 a concert held on the island was the culmination of an innovative musical project.
 The main aim of project was to set up a music-teacher training programme that would provide additional music tuition in the school and throughout the community.

 A shop where islanders can sell craft products has existed since 2016.
+The Kimbland distillery also operates out of a premises at the north end of the island.

 Folklore

 There is a legend that a Sanday girl was once sold a book called The Book of Black Art by a witch, and that the Devil would claim the soul of anyone who still owned the book at their death.
 This book was only able to be passed on by selling it.
 A local clergyman (Matthew Armour) took it off her hands and he managed to get rid of it by means not described in the tradition before his death in 1903.
 At the ruined Kirk of Lady, near Overbister, are the "Devil's Clawmarks": incised parallel grooves in the parapet of the kirk.